 The central office is operated under the guidance of the Compliance officer, who is registered as the Money Laundering Officer (incl.
 Fraud) with the German Federal Financial Supervisory Authority (BaFin).
 Alongside the task of preventing money laundering, the financing of terrorism and other criminal acts, the central office is also responsible for compliance with financial sanctions/embargoes.
-Money Laundering Prevention / Fraud Compliance monitors adherence to the corresponding requirements and reports to the Board of Managing Directors and Internal Audit.
+Money Laundering Prevention / Fraud Compliance monitors adherence to the corresponding requirements and reports to the Board of Managing Directors and Internal Audit as well as regularly to the Supervisory Board of the Bank.